hu13779472390/JTS.WindowsForms.Controls/README.md

 Note:
 If you are using the button to attain Agreement or Confirmation, you must handle the Confirmed event.
 You can do this from within the Properties pane or from within your code.

+### Contributions:
+Contributions are greatly appreciated and encouraged.